 Anyone who is a party to a given case can request that the Commission reconsider a decision by filing a petition with the Commission stating the grounds for reconsideration.
 This petition for reconsideration must be received by the Commission within 20 days of the date of the final Order in the given case.
 Any petition not granted within 20 days from the date of filing is denied.

-Anyone who is a party to a given case can also appeal a final Commission decision at the Law Court by filing within 21 days of the date of the final Order a Notice of Appeal with the Commission (attention: Administrative Director, MPUC, State House Station 18, Augusta, ME 04333).
+Anyone who is a party to a given case can also appeal a final Commission decision to the Maine Supreme Judicial Court, sitting as the Law Court, by filing within 21 days of the date of the final Order a Notice of Appeal with the Commission (attention: Administrative Director, MPUC, State House Station 18, Augusta, ME 04333).
 Such an appeal must follow the Courts Rules of Appellate Procedure.